A habit is defined as:

 - loading the dishwasher

-- wiping down the benches to ensure the kitchen is nice and tidy for the start of the day.
+- wiping down bench-tops to ensure the kitchen is nice and tidy for the start of the day

 (**If you're super organised, you might even squeeze a bit of dinner prep in there!)